The Nicolet Company/Keasbey & Mattison

 Please Contact Us with any questions or comments.

 The Nicolet Company/Keasby & Mattison made several products with asbestos, including pipe insulation.
-The company faced thousands of lawsuits over mesothelioma, asbestosis, and lung cancer due to exposure through their products.
+The company faced thousands of lawsuits over mesothelioma, asbestosis, and lung cancer due to exposure through its products.
 Victims can now make claims through an Armstrong asbestos trust fund.

 Nicolet has a long and complicated corporate history.
 Over more than 100 years, it evolved from a pharmaceutical company to a construction materials company and was acquired multiple times by other similar companies.

-The original company, Keasbey & Mattison, was founded in 1873 by business partners Dr. Richard V. Mattison and Henry G. Keasbey.
+- The original company, Keasbey & Mattison, was founded in 1873 by business partners Dr. Richard V. Mattison and Henry G. Keasbey.
 The two men set up a production facility in the small town of Ambler, Pennsylvania, in 1881 and began the company to make pharmaceuticals.

-It wasn’t long afterward that the inventive Mattison discovered that they could mix the laxative medicine milk of magnesia with asbestos to produce an effective insulating material.
+- It wasn’t long afterward that the inventive Mattison discovered that they could mix the laxative medicine milk of magnesia with asbestos to produce an effective insulating material.
 They began making it as insulation for pipes and by 1886 had switched from making medicines to manufacturing the insulation along with other construction materials.

-Within a couple of decades, the company had expanded and become a leading producer in the U.S. of asbestos materials.
+- Within a couple of decades, the company had expanded and become a leading producer in the U.S. of asbestos materials.
 The company also shortened its name to K & M at this time.

-By 1934, K & M sold to a British company called Turner & Newall, another company that already made asbestos products.
+- By 1934, K & M sold to a British company called Turner & Newall, another company that already made asbestos products.
 Turner & Newell, in turn, was sold to Nicolet Industries and CertainTeed Corporation in the 1960s.

-Both companies operated at the Ambler facility, making construction products and automobile parts.
+- Both companies operated at the Ambler facility, making construction products and automobile parts.
 Many of these products, both under the Nicolet and CertainTeed brands, were made with asbestos.
-By 1987 the number of lawsuits facing the company became overwhelming, and it filed for bankruptcy.
-Eventually, the brands would become divisions of Armstrong World Industries.

 Asbestos was commonly used in most construction products when Nicolet and K & M were making them.
 Asbestos was so popular in construction because it was readily available, affordable, and added insulation and strength to materials.